-On Monday, April 22, she and local scouts in her Venture Crew 1861 of Gettysburg and Scouts BSA Troop 82 of Brownstown will begin to dig the site for the garden.
-The garden will be located in the grassy area between the parking lot and the Visitor Center, set back closer to the trees and the picnic area.
-Pictured is the planned location.
+On Monday, April 22, she and local scouts in her Venture Crew 1861 of Gettysburg and Scouts BSA Troop 82 of Brownstown began to dig the site for the garden.
+The garden is located in the grassy area between the parking lot and the Visitor Center, set back closer to the trees and the picnic area.
 Originally, they had planned to place the garden closer to the creek near the spring, but last summer’s heavy rains flooded the area frequently, making that site totally unsuitable for planting.

 Lauren is excited about this Venture Crew project, which will help her achieve Summit rank, the highest advancement in the program.
 “The butterfly garden I am building will provide a much-needed habitat for some endangered butterfly species, as well as providing an additional natural attraction to the Ephrata Cloister’s historical site,” she commented.

-On Saturday morning, April 27, the group will place brick edging around the garden plot, install a bench, and plant seeds.
-On May 11, other plants will be added to enhance the garden.
+On Saturday morning, April 27, the group placed brick edging around the garden plot, installed a bench, and planted seeds.
+On May 11, other plants were added to enhance the garden.

 An Interview with Lauren Nedrow: